jlegatheaux/RC2020-assignments/assignment-3/README.md

 ``**http://localhost:8080/Earth.jpg**`` using the browser of your choice.

 # Parte III
-# Assignment 3: Deliverables:
+# Assignment 3 Deliverables:

-## Assignment 3.1: Deleopment and testing a Client Downloading by HTTP a file using successive range downloads
+## Delivery 1: Deleopment and testing a Client Downloading by HTTP a file using successive range downloads

 Now, assuming that you already have extended the demo HTTP client to transfer a file to the local file system, modify your getFile class in order to be able to fully transfer a file of any size from the HttpLazyServer.java.
 Since in your future work, you will be directed to use docker hosted web servers, you can also test your client with a different HTTP server.
 This one is available in a docker container and can be loaded using the command: